 GSE: S7L4, S7L5, ELAGSE7W3, ELAGSE7W10, ELAGSE7SL1

 The art program consists of a shortened guided tour of the Boardwalk Trail and approximately an hour of time dedicated to creating wetlands art on canvas.
-Students will be given brushes, sponges, paint, and other materials to put on canvas what they experienced or learned during the tour. ($5.00/person)
+Students will be given brushes, sponges, paint, and other materials to create.
+Discussions can be focused on various learning objectives as requested.

 GSE: S1L1, S3L1, S3L2, S4L1, S5L1, S6E3, S6E6, S7L4, SEV2, SEV4

 Groups looking for volunteer hours or to participate in conservation efforts are welcome to schedule a volunteer day.
-Groups will receive a shortened guided tour, learn about invasive plant species, and then spend time helping staff remove overabundant species such as privet, autumn olive, and honeysuckle.
-This activity uses experiential education to give participants an opportunity to give back and teaches a skill that could be used at home or in future careers.
-This is FREE!
+Groups will receive a shortened guided tour, learn about overabundant plant species, and then spend time helping staff remove overabundant species such as privet, autumn olive, and bittersweet.

 Large Group Programs

 Though we have a small staff, we fully believe the more people we can teach, the better so we also offer opportunities to large groups (50+ participants).
 With the help of educators, parents, or volunteers, we create learning stations based on the group’s objectives.
-Our Senior Conservationist plans large group programs on a case-by-case basis.
-Please let us know if you use a particular teaching strategy such as project-based learning or place-based learning so we can incorporate that into our program.
+Our Conservation Supervisor plans large group programs on a case-by-case basis.
+Call to discuss options.

 Educators and leaders of civic groups are welcome to utilize our site without taking a guided tour.
 We offer a picnic pavilion and an outdoor classroom that can be utilized for educational visits as long as they are not reserved for a scheduled group.
 Even if you do not plan to take a guided tour, please call and discuss your visit with our staff to ensure the availability of our picnic area, Learning Center, and outdoor classroom as they may be reserved for a scheduled guided tour group on the day you intend to visit.